 If translating the app is a part of your app marketing strategy, consider customizing the design based on the content.
 The text could become either longer or shorter when translated into other languages from English.

 For example, Spanish, German, Fresh and Italian languages expand by 20 percent.
-Korean, Thai, Chinese and Dannish might contract by up to 20 percent.
+Korean, Thai, Chinese and Danish might contract by up to 20%.

 Also, some symbols, icons and text that work for one country may not work in another country – take into consideration the app icons if they include any such elements.